-SB 122, as amended, would authorize the Director of the Kansas Water Office, after consultation with the Kansas Department of Agriculture (KDA), the Kansas Department of Health and Environment, the Kansas Department of Wildlife and Parks, and the State Conservation Commission (SCC), to negotiate and grant easements on state property for construction and maintenance of conservation projects with cooperating landowners.
+SB 122 would authorize the Director of the Kansas Water Office, after consultation with the Kansas Department of Agriculture (KDA), the Kansas Department of Health and Environment, the Kansas Department of Wildlife and Parks, and the State Conservation Commission (SCC), to negotiate and grant easements on state property for construction and maintenance of conservation projects with cooperating landowners for the expected life of the project.

-Conservation projects would be defined as any project or activity that the director of the Kansas Water Office determines would assist in restoring, protecting, rehabilitating, improving, sustaining, or maintaining the banks or bed of the Arkansas, Kansas, or Missouri rivers from the effects of erosion.
-Projects would include, but would not be limited to, those that would aid in the protection of the river bed from degradation, streambank restoration, and the construction of any dams, weirs, or other structures.
+Conservation projects would be defined as any project or activity that the Director of the Kansas Water Office determines would assist in restoring, protecting, rehabilitating, improving, sustaining, or maintaining the banks of the Arkansas, Kansas, or Missouri rivers from the effects of erosion.